department-of-veterans-affairs/vagov-content/pages/careers-employment/index.md

     links:
     - url: "/careers-employment/vocational-rehabilitation/programs/"
       label: About Vocational Rehabilitation and Employment (Chapter 31) Programs
-      description: Explore support-and-services program tracks for Veterans and Servicemembers with service-connected disabilities.
+      description: Explore support-and-services program tracks for Veterans and service members with service-connected disabilities.
 Our programs can help you learn new skills, find a new job, start a new business, get educational counseling, or return to your former job.